NESA: Relational Neuro-Symbolic Static Program Analysis: Implementation and Evaluation

 \subsection{Clients and Datasets}

-We evaluate the performance of \ToolName\ using three distinct static analysis tasks: alias analysis, program slicing, and bug detection.
-The details of the tasks and the datasets used are as follows: \shi{as a reviewer, he may not be clear how the previous approach can be instantiated to these applications, at least, we may provide an example for each app (if we already have an example, put a pointer to that example, otherwise, one more example?)} \shi{we may add one section named Applications after Section 4, and put these materials there.}

-\emph{\textbf{Alias Analysis.}} We utilize the PointerBench micro-benchmark~\cite{PointerBench}, a widely recognized dataset for evaluating pointer analysis, as the subject of our experiment.
-It consists of 36 specifically crafted small programs designed to test key issues in Java pointer analysis, such as field sensitivity, context sensitivity, and collection modeling.
-Each program includes a location where alias facts of a specific pointer $p$ are queried.
-The ground truths are annotated in the comments.
-To prevent ground-truth leakage to \ToolName, we remove all comments from the benchmark programs.

-\emph{\textbf{Program Slicing.}} To the best of our knowledge, no existing benchmarks specifically target Java program slicing.
-Although \textsc{NS-Slicer} extracts slices from IBM’s Project CodeNet dataset~\cite{DBLP:journals/corr/abs-2105-12655} using the static slicer \textsc{JavaSlicer}~\cite{DBLP:conf/sefm/GalindoPS22}, the resulting dataset is in low quality as the slices do not account for program lines after slicing seeds.
-To address this, we reconfigure \textsc{JavaSlicer} and apply it to 500 programs randomly selected from the CodeNet dataset, each with specified slicing seeds, to create 500 high-quality intra-procedural program slices.
+\ \ \ \ \emph{\textbf{Program Slicing.}} To the best of our knowledge, no existing benchmarks specifically target program slicing.
+Although \textsc{NS-Slicer} extracts slices from CodeNet dataset~\cite{DBLP:journals/corr/abs-2105-12655} using the static slicer \textsc{JavaSlicer}~\cite{DBLP:conf/sefm/GalindoPS22}, the resulting dataset is in low quality as the slices do not account for program lines after slicing seeds.
+To address this, we reconfigure \textsc{JavaSlicer} and apply it to 500 programs randomly selected from the CodeNet dataset, each with specified slicing seeds, to create 500 high-quality program slices as ground truth.

-\emph{\textbf{Bug Detection.}} We select three bug types, namely Absolute Path Traversal (APT), Cross-Site Scripting (XSS), and Divide-by-Zero (DBZ), from Juliet Test Suite~\cite{BolandB12}.
-APT and XSS are both caused by taint flows, though they involve different forms of sources and sinks.
-Unlike APT and XSS bugs, DBZ bugs result from the propagation of zero values.
-The diversity of bugs allows us to showcase the customization capabilities of \ToolName.
-Considering the financial costs of LLM API invocations, we randomly select 100 programs for each bug type as experimental subjects.
-To demonstrate the practical value, we evaluate \ToolName\ upon TaintBench~\cite{LuoPPBPMBHM22}, which contains 203 taint vulnerabilities arising from various forms of sources and sinks in real-world Android malware apps.
-Our evaluation focuses on 70 vulnerabilities caused by intra-file taint flows.